ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 more?
 Yes, it will, but it will also mean that I can make use of the phone before my move.
 Besides, I could always get a new France compatible charger later.
 Better yet, I can just buy a travel adapter that will convert my UK plug to France plug.
-These travel adapters are also normally very lightweight, and will not attempt to abstract every country's possible plugs; shamefully most adapter that supports multiple countries I'd bought is always broken fairly quickly!
+These lightweight travel adapters are also normally the best ones as it will not attempt to abstract every country's possible plugs;
+shamefully most adapter that supports multiple countries I'd bought is always broken fairly quickly!

 When you think about migration to other cloud providers, think about the probability of the migration from happening, just like my imaginary move to